enkidevs/curriculum/python/python-core/python-threading/threading-with-join-2.md

 ## Content

-Previoulsy, we did this[1] and got this result:
+Previously, we did this[1] and got this result:

 ```python
 Greetings friend